evandrocoan/EposSmartObjects/CONTRIBUTING.md

-Downloaded from:
+Originally downloaded from:
 https://github.com/notepad-plus-plus/notepad-plus-plus/blob/master/CONTRIBUTING.md

 COPYING -- Describes the terms under which Notepad++ is distributed.
-A copy of the GNU GPL is appended to this file.
+You should have received a copy of the GNU General Public License along with this file.
+If not, see <http://www.gnu.org/licenses/>.

 IMPORTANT NOTEPAD++ LICENSE TERMS

-Copyright (C)2016 Don HO <don.h@free.fr>.
+* Copyright (C)2016 Don HO <don.h@free.fr>.
-Copyright (C)2016 Evandro Coan <evandrocoan@hotmail.com>.
+* Copyright (C)2016 Evandro Coan <evandrocoan@hotmail.com>.

 This program is free software; you may redistribute and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; Version 2 with the clarifications and exceptions described below.
 This guarantees your right to use, modify, and redistribute this software under certain conditions.

 Note that we consider an application to constitute a "derivative work" for the purpose of this license if it integrates/includes/aggregates Notepad++ into a proprietary executable installer, such as those produced by InstallShield.
 Our interpretation applies only to Notepad++ - we don't speak for other people's GPL works.

 Our interpretation applies only to Notepad++ - we don't speak for other people's GPL works.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-# Contributing

-### Guidelines for pull requests

-1. Respect Notepad++ coding style.
-2. Make a single change per commit.
-3. Make your modification compact - don't reformat source code in your request.
-It makes code review more difficult.
-4. PR of reformatting (changing of ws/TAB, line endings or coding style) of source code won't be accepted.
-Use issue trackers for your request instead.

-In short: The easier the code review is, the better the chance your pull request will get accepted.